“Mind, Body & Soil”

 As human beings we consist of the elements of the earth.
 When these elements do not align and work in concert, we call this condition a “dis-ease”.
 This manifests in many ways.
 In some it results in them seeking foreign substances to numb a physical or mental pain.
 For others they may seek to use these substances to fill the void of loneliness or cope with trauma.

-Salaam Community Wellness Center’s model is to utilize western and non-western modalities to address addictions.
-We will offer an individualized non-judgmental approach tailored to each person’s needs.
-Individual and group therapy will be integrated with mind-body exercises including deep-breathing, meditation, yoga, tai chi and chi gong.
+Salaam Community Wellness Center’s model utilizes western and non-western modalities to address addictions.
+We offer an individualized non-judgmental approach tailored to each person’s needs.
+Individual and group therapy is integrated with mind-body exercises including deep-breathing, meditation, yoga, massage therapy, Reiki, sound/music therapy and other holistic modalities.

 Mental Health